StackPop reads your play history and pulls the right game off your backlog, so you can stop scrolling and start playing.

 Enough to get your backlog moving, nothing you don't need.

-Pass on a game and it disappears for a while, then quietly comes back.
-Pick a window: a day to clear today's mood, a week to set it aside, a month to give it real distance.
-Nothing is permanently abandoned.
-Nothing keeps reappearing.
+Pass on a game and it disappears for a day, a week, or a month, then quietly comes back.
+Nothing is permanently abandoned, nothing keeps reappearing.

 Rate every game out of ten.
 Leave a short note while it's fresh.
 A history log keeps a record.